CodingTrain/Intro-to-Data-APIs-JS/README.md

 [The Data Selfie App](https://github.com/joeyklee/data-selfie-app) is a project tutorial by [@joeyklee](https://github.com/joeyklee).

+#### Videos
+1. What is node, npm, and express?
+Setting up a server to host static pages.
+2. Accessing GeoLocation with `navigator.geolocation`.
+3. What is a POST?
+Sending data to the server.
+4. What is a database?
+Saving data to NeDB.
+4. Retrieving data from NeDB with a "RESTian" route.
+6. Adding capture and images with p5.
+7. Next steps / exercise?

 #### Objectives
 1. Learn basics of server-side programming with Node (and express?)
 2. Learn how to save data to a database with [NedB](https://github.com/louischatriot/nedb).